tdsrlllc/Machine-Learning/README.md

 # Machine-Learning
-This repository is to load my projects works that i have worked on across my journey in Computer science.
+This repository is to load my work and projects that i have worked on during the semester in Computer science.